Compositional Hardness of Code in Large Language Models -- A Probabilistic Perspective: Results

 \section{Results}

-Here we show that composing two coding problems can be significantly harder than solving each on its own.
-A natural quantification of compositional hardness is the gap between generation complexity of the problem's components and the complete problem.
-For example, we say that composition is hard if:
+Here we show that composing coding problems can be significantly harder than solving them in parallel contexts.
+This helps us derive generation complexity bounds for general problems in terms of simpler problems the model knows how to solve.
+We present results for composition of two problems, but note it can inductively be increased to any number.
+A natural quantification of compositional hardness is the ratio between generation complexity of the problem's components and the complete problem.